South Carolina House passes bill banning most abortions - WTMJ

 Groups that oppose the bill will likely sue, keeping the law from going into effect.
 All of the bans passed by other states are tied up in court challenges.

+While Wednesday’s House approval was nearly a foregone conclusion, the road there was rocky.
+One Republican lawmaker who wanted a stricter law saying fetuses have the rights of all citizens at conception threw up his papers and stormed out in a ruckus that angered the speaker.
+Most Democrats walked out of the chamber to protest the bill.
+They had to come back when a member of the party who left and returned made the rare request to have the clerk read the whole bill out loud before the vote, prompting Republicans to require that all lawmakers be present.

-Nearly all members of the Democratic caucus walked out in protest at one point.
-A few Democrats stayed behind as Republicans wiped out more than 100 proposed amendments.
-After holding a news conference to speak against the bill, several other Democrats returned to express their opposition to the measure, which has come up for debate in the legislature numerous times over the past decade.
-Nearly all House members were later present for the vote, which was 79-35 in favor.
+During the walkout, Republicans wiped out more than 100 proposed amendments.
+After holding a news conference to speak against the bill, several Democrats returned to express their opposition to the measure, which has come up for debate in the legislature numerous times over the past decade.
+Lawmakers approved the bill by a vote of 79-35.
+Two Democrats voted for the ban, and two Republicans voted against it.

 Numerous Republican lawmakers spoke in favor of the bill and many cheered after the vote.
 Supporters of the ban stood outside the House chambers applauding and hugging the lawmakers that pushed the hardest for the measure.